About Bike Durango

 Andrew Allport

-Policy Director
+Co-Director/Policy Director

 Andrew Allport, fortuitously joined Bike Durango in the summer of 2023.
 His passion for safe alternative transportation, and his skillful ability to find and recall facts is indispensable when it comes to ensuring safe and easy commuting in Durango.